Multiplexing-based control of stochastic resonance: Single-layer dynamics

 To quantitatively describe the noise-induced dynamics of the system, we introduce the signal-to-noise ratio (SNR).
-Here, we use the method of calculation of the signal-to-noise ratio, which is a common measure in radiophysics.
+Here, the SNR is introduced in terms of radiophysics and electronics.
 The power spectra of each oscillator in the ensemble include the spectral peak $S_{\text{max}}$ at the frequency of the external forcing, which is also the main peak in the power spectra.
 The power spectra also have a minimum $S_{\text{min}}$ close to the main spectral peak ($S_{\text{max}}$ and $S_{\text{min}}$ are schematically illustrated in Fig.~\ref{fig1}~(f) on the example of the averaged spectrum for $D=4\times10^{-3}$).
-One of the most common definitions is $\text{SNR}=P_{\text{S}}/P_{\text{N}}$, where $P_{\text{S}}$ is the power of the signal and $P_{\text{N}}$ is the noise power.
+Technically, $S_{\text{min}}$ is calculated as a mean value of spectral components $S(\omega)$ in the range [$0.75\omega_{\text{e}}:0.85\omega_{\text{e}}$]$\land$ [$1.15\omega_{\text{e}}:1.25\omega_{\text{e}}$] which excludes the neighbourhood of the main spectral peak at the external forcing frequency $\omega_{\text{e}}$.
+One of the most common SNR's definitions is $\text{SNR}=P_{\text{S}}/P_{\text{N}}$, where $P_{\text{S}}$ is the power of the signal and $P_{\text{N}}$ is the noise power.
 Then the following formula of $\text{SNR}$ describes the regularity of the experimentally acquired harmonic signal: $\text{SNR}=H_{\text{S}}/H_{\text{N}}$, where $H_{\text{S}}$ is the height of the spectral line above the background noise level in the power spectrum, and $H_{\text{N}}$ is the background noise level close to the resonance frequency $\omega_{\text{e}}$.
 Thus, in terms of power spectra, the formula for the $\text{SNR}$ takes the form $\text{SNR}=(S_{\text{max}}-S_{\text{min}})/S_{\text{min}}$.
 The consideration of the $\text{SNR}$ as a function of noise intensity $D$ allows to obtain a non-monotonic curve being a signature of stochastic resonance: there exists an appropriate noise intensity level corresponding to the maximal $\text{SNR}$.
 To analyze the collective dynamics in ensemble Eqs. (\ref{single-layer}), we compute the power spectra for all the oscillators by using time realizations $x_i(t)$ and then calculate the corresponding SNRs.
 After that, we extract the mean value of the SNR over the ensemble, $\overline{\text{SNR}}$.

 As depicted in Fig.~\ref{fig1}~(g), the increase of intra-layer coupling strength $\sigma_x$ allows to make the effect of stochastic resonance more pronounced, which is manifested by the increase of SNR's peak values.
 The coupling-induced enhancement of the stochastic resonance tends to saturation for strong interaction of the oscillators.
 It is seen in Fig.~\ref{fig1}~(g) that varying the coupling strength does not principally affect the stochastic resonance at $\sigma_x>0.2$ except for the horizontal shift towards larger noise intensity values in dependences $\overline{\text{SNR}}(D)$.